LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/data-structures-and-collections/README.md

 Once you feel like you understand this program, proceed to the next section, where we study the C# version.

-### ### Gradebook (C# List Version)
+### Gradebook (C# List Version)

 To write the C# version of this program we will have to introduce several new C# concepts.
-We will see the C# equivalent of a list, provided by the class `List`.
-We will also introduce different kinds of for loops used in C#.
+First, we will see the C# equivalent of a list, provided by the class `List`.

 ```csharp
 using System;